 Thank you for contacting me about supporting our pubs.

-No-one wants to see further restrictions and I understand that many pub landlords have concerns about the measures in place from 2 December.
-In light of the rapid spread of the virus across the country and the current transmission rates, however, I understand why they will continue to be necessary in some areas.
-Without a cautious relaxation of restrictions, the NHS could be overwhelmed and more lives lost over the winter.
+No one wants to see further restrictions and I understand that many pub landlords have concerns about the new lockdown measures.
+However, in light of the rapid spread of the virus across the country and the current transmission rates, these measures are regrettably necessary to prevent the NHS from being overwhelmed.

-As there continues to be a high number of cases in parts of the country, different restrictions need to be in place to reduce coronavirus transmission and protect lives.
+As there continues to be a high number of cases, including of the new variant, restrictions need to be in place to reduce coronavirus transmission and protect lives.
 Evidence indicates that the risk present in pubs and bars is higher than many other indoor settings, as people tend to be in close to one another for a long time without face coverings.
 People also speak louder, generating more aerosols in sometimes poorly ventilated venues.
 The Scientific Advisory Group of Emergencies estimated that restrictions on pubs and restaurants would have a moderate effect on lowering transmission rates.

-I welcome that the Coronavirus Job Retention Scheme has been extended until March in response to new national restrictions, and to give people and businesses across the whole United Kingdom the certainty they need over what will be a difficult winter.
-Under the extension the government will pay 80 per cent of wages up to a cap of £2,500, with employers paying employer National Insurance Contributions and pension contributions only for the hours the employee does not work.
+I welcome that the Coronavirus Job Retention Scheme has been extended until April in response to new national restrictions, and to give people and businesses across the whole United Kingdom the certainty they need over what will be a difficult winter.
+Under the extension, the Government will pay 80 per cent of wages up to a cap of £2,500, with employers paying employer National Insurance Contributions and pension contributions only for the hours the employee does not work.
 Flexible furloughing will be allowed in addition to full-time furloughing.

-At this time of uncertainty, I believe that all involved must also consider adjusting restrictions as new evidence emerges.
-I am glad that evidence continues to be collected on the impact of the pandemic on the hospitality sector and we must look forward to the further easing of restrictions as soon as possible.
+Despite this, I am glad that evidence continues to be collected on the impact of the pandemic on the hospitality sector and we must look forward to the easing of restrictions as soon as possible.
 I will continue to make the case in Parliament for more direct support for our pubs so that communities do not lose them for good.